Allen County, Indiana Places

 More than 200 years ago the Alexander T. Rankin House in Fort Wayne was part of the Underground Railroad system that helped African American slaves on the road to freedom.

 #3 - ALEXANDER TAYLOR RANKIN HOUSE.
 YEAR CONSTRUCTED: c.
 1841.
 Located at 818 S. Lafayette St., the structure appears to be fairly non-descript, but was constructed by one of the leading abolitionist personalities of the 19th century.
 Built in the Greek Revival style, the brick home also may have served as a school at some point in its history.
 The interior retains most of its original features, including wall and trim finishes as well as a period staircase and railings.
 Alexander T. Rankin took part in the Underground Railroad that smuggled slaves from the south into the north.
 The home is the only standing structure in Fort Wayne that is known to be connected to abolition and the Underground Railroad.
 It is the current home of ARCH.
 (Photo courtesy of ARCH).
-Copied from FORT WAYNE FIVE: Oldest city structures on the National Register of Historic Places by Justin Kenny posted January 4, 2018 at The News-Sentinel newspaper
+Copied from FORT WAYNE FIVE: Oldest city structures on the National Register of Historic Places published January 4, 2018 The News-Sentinel newspaper archived on the Internet Archive Wayback Machine.

 See our National Register of Historic Places page.